arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

   </g>
 </svg>

-A technical explaination of my approach for Name Sans: this typeface uses the full possible `1–1000` range for a variable Weight axis, as defined by the OpenType spec (the technical spec which defines the underlying structure modern digital fonts).
-These numbers are open to interpretation on individual type designers, but for Name Sans, I have interpreted `1–1000` to be “as thin and thick as reasonably possible.”
+A technical explanation of my approach for Name Sans: this typeface uses the full possible `1–1000` range for a variable Weight axis, as defined by the OpenType spec (the technical spec which defines the underlying structure of modern digital fonts).
+The exact densities these numbers should represent are open to interpretation on individual type designers.
+For Name Sans, I have interpreted `1–1000` to be “as thin and thick as reasonably possible.”

 What is reasonably possible, then?
 To get specific, I am drawing this typeface with a coordinate grid of 2048 units between ascenders and descenders (the `UPM` of the font).
-The **Display Hairline** style is meant to be a representation of the very core of the characters. drawn with stems of just 2 units on this grid – just barely enough to allow similar thicknesses in the straight, diagonal, and curves strokes that make the typeface.
-Meanwhile, the **Display Ultra** is drawn to be as thick as possible, while still preserving my subjective understanding of essense of the Name Sans design.
+The **Display Hairline** style is meant to be a representation of the very core of the characters.
+It is drawn with stems of just 2 units on this grid – barely enough to allow similar thicknesses in straight, diagonal, and curved strokes.
+Meanwhile, the **Display Ultra** is drawn to be as thick as possible while still preserving my subjective understanding of the essence of the Name Sans design.

 <figure class="main-col">
   <video autoplay loop playsinline muted controls>